vorburger/LearningKubernetes-CodeLabs/docs/krm.md

        k logs echoserver
        k get pod echoserver -o yaml

-   Note how the YAML file shown is an extended version of the [echo.pod.yaml](files/echo.pod.yaml) which we _applied_.
-The additional fields are what the Kubernetes added to it when it _reconciled_ the _intent_ expressed by our original YAML.
+   Note how the YAML shown is an extended version of the [echo.pod.yaml](files/echo.pod.yaml), which we _applied_ above.
+   The additional fields are what Kubernetes added when it _reconciled_ the _intent_ expressed by our original YAML.

-1. This _Pod_ is a (built-in) KRM API resource "kind".
+1. This _Pod_ is a (built-in) KRM API resource "kind" (type).
 We can see all of them like this:

        k api-resources
        k api-versions